-In 2021 ACRE launches the Chicago Arts Census, the first-ever first comprehensive, cross-discipline data collection effort created by and with the art workers of Chicago.
+In 2021 ACRE launches the Chicago Arts Census, a comprehensive, cross-discipline data collection effort created by and with the art workers of Chicago.

 The Census is built to amplify our voices as art workers in Chicago, serve as an advocacy tool fighting for better working, living, and making conditions, and create opportunities for coalition-building across the art sector of Chicago.